Ralph Waldo Emerson

-He remains among the linchpins of the American romantic movement, and his work has greatly influenced the thinkers, writers and poets that followed him.
+He remains among the linchpins of the American romantic movement, and his work has greatly influenced the thinkers, writers, and poets that followed him.
 "In all my lectures," he wrote, "I have taught one doctrine, namely, the infinitude of the private man."
-Emerson is also well known as a mentor and friend of Henry David Thoreau, a fellow transcendentalist.
+Emerson is also well-known as a mentor and friend of Henry David Thoreau, a fellow Transcendentalist.

 Early life, family, and education

-Emerson was born in Boston, Massachusetts, on May 25, 1803, a son of Ruth Haskins and the Rev. William Emerson, a Unitarian minister.
+Emerson was born in Boston, Massachusetts, on May 25, 1803, to Ruth Haskins and the Rev. William Emerson, a Unitarian minister.
 He was named after his mother's brother Ralph and his father's great-grandmother Rebecca Waldo.
 Ralph Waldo was the second of five sons who survived into adulthood; the others were William, Edward, Robert Bulkeley, and Charles.
 Three other children—Phoebe, John Clarke, and Mary Caroline—died in childhood.
-Emerson was entirely of English ancestry, and his family had been in New England since the early colonial period.
+Emerson was of English ancestry, and his family had been in New England since the early colonial period, with Emerson being a seventh-generation descendant of Mayflower voyagers John Howland and Elizabeth Tilley through their daughter Hope.

 Emerson's father died from stomach cancer on May 12, 1811, less than two weeks before Emerson's eighth birthday.
 Emerson was raised by his mother, with the help of the other women in the family; his aunt Mary Moody Emerson in particular had a profound effect on him.
 She lived with the family off and on and maintained a constant correspondence with Emerson until her death in 1863.

 Emerson's formal schooling began at the Boston Latin School in 1812, when he was nine.
 In October 1817, at age 14, Emerson went to Harvard College and was appointed freshman messenger for the president, requiring Emerson to fetch delinquent students and send messages to faculty.
-Midway through his junior year, Emerson began keeping a list of books he had read and started a journal in a series of notebooks that would be called "Wide World".
+Midway through his junior year, Emerson began keeping a list of books he had read and started a journal in a series of notebooks that would be called "Wide World."
 He took outside jobs to cover his school expenses, including as a waiter for the Junior Commons and as an occasional teacher working with his uncle Samuel and aunt Sarah Ripley in Waltham, Massachusetts.
 By his senior year, Emerson decided to go by his middle name, Waldo.
 Emerson served as Class Poet; as was custom, he presented an original poem on Harvard's Class Day, a month before his official graduation on August 29, 1821, when he was 18.
 He did not stand out as a student and graduated in the exact middle of his class of 59 people.
 In the early 1820s, Emerson was a teacher at the School for Young Ladies (which was run by his brother William).
-He would next spend two years living in a cabin in the Canterbury section of Roxbury, Massachusetts, where he wrote and studied nature.
+He next spent two years living in a cabin in the Canterbury section of Roxbury, Massachusetts, where he wrote and studied nature.
 In his honor, this area is now called Schoolmaster Hill in Boston's Franklin Park.